 Step 2: Can you sell the home at market value and break even or with equity?

 If keeping the home is not realistic but you have equity (the home is worth more than you owe), a standard market sale is usually the cleanest path.
 Pay off the loan, walk away with whatever equity is left, and start fresh.
-No lender approval needed beyond standard payoff at closing.
+No lender approval is needed beyond standard payoff at closing.
 We coordinate the real estate side.
 This is the same as any heroSOLD listing, just with a hardship-driven timeline.

 Step 3: If you owe more than the home is worth (underwater)